irmen/prog8/README.md

 A recent .exe version of this tool for Windows can be obtained from my [clone](https://github.com/irmen/64tass/releases) of this project.
 For other platforms it is very easy to compile it yourself (make ; make install).

-A **Java runtime (jre or jdk), version 8 or newer**  is required to run the packaged compiler.
+A **Java runtime (jre or jdk), version 8 or newer**  is required to run a prepackaged version of the compiler.
-If you want to build it from source, you'll need a Kotlin 1.3 SDK as well (or for instance, IntelliJ IDEA with the Kotlin plugin).
+If you want to build it from source, you'll need a Java SDK + Kotlin 1.3.x SDK (or for instance, IntelliJ IDEA with the Kotlin plugin).

 It's handy to have a C-64 emulator or a real C-64 to run the programs on.
 The compiler assumes the presence